Mariam Yahia Ibrahim Ishag: Reactions

 World Council of Churches general secretary, Dr Olav Fykse Tveit considers the sentence unjust and reminds president Omar al-Bashir, the Sudanese constitution guarantees all citizens the "right to the freedom of religious creed and worship".

-Amnesty UK's Individuals at Risk Campaigner, Kathy Voss, stated: "There are now three innocent people in that cell.
-The way Meriam has been treated is sickening, and it has appalled the world.
-This really is the stuff of nightmares."

 British Conservative MP Liam Fox said: "Religious tolerance is something that the UK should be promoting at every opportunity.
 We need to ask ourselves whether it is acceptable to be giving taxpayers' money in aid to states which allow treatment such as that handed out to Meriam Ibrahim."

 In May 2014, the embassies of the United States, Canada, the United Kingdom and the Netherlands issued a joint statement expressing "deep concern" about the case, urging Sudan to respect the right to freedom of religion.
 The European Union called for revocation of the "inhuman verdict" and John Kerry urged Sudan to repeal laws banning Muslims from joining other faiths.

 Prince Hassan bin Talal of Jordan wrote, "There is no value in worship performed in the absence of free choice and volition."

 Amnesty International's Deputy Regional Director Sarah Jackson said: "Today's ruling is a small step to redressing the injustice done to Meriam."

 The Italian Prime Minister, Matteo Renzi, mentioned Ibrahim's case in his speech at the European Parliament.
 After that, The EU passed a Resolution condemning Sudan over treatment of Meriam Ibrahim.

-Wider problems

-Some have argued that this case may serve as a distraction against complaints the Sudanese people make about their government.
+Some critics of the Sudanese government argued that this case served as a distraction from complaints by Sudanese citizens.
 Mohamed Ghilan claims, "The punishment has little to do with religion and serves as a political distraction.
 This is a ploy by the Sudanese regime to appear as 'defenders of Islam' to mitigate their corruption".
-Sudan has been noted by the Corruption Perceptions index as being one of the world's most corrupt.
-However execution is widely prescribed as an appropriate punishment for women and men leaving Islam in Saudi Arabia and in online Islamic websites, commonly citing an quotation of Muhammed considered well-attested by Sunnis, "Whoever renounces his religion, kill him."
-It has, for example, been a view commonly held by young Muslims in the UK, as well as Meriam's own family.
+Sudan has been noted by the Corruption Perceptions Index as being one of the world's most corrupt.